mderler/index-cards-app/docs/userstories/userstory_01.md

 ## Description

-The user cicks on a button to delete an existing topic.
+The user selects a topic and deletes it by button press.

 ## Input

+Button press

 ## Internal state change